AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-consensus/scripts/README.md

 The terms and names are saved to a new file, `references/blueprint-mapped-ontologies.tsv`.

 4. `03-prepare-consensus-reference.R`: This script is used to create a table with all consensus cell types.
-The output table will contain one row for each combination of cell types in `PanglaoDB` and `BlueprintEncodeData` from `celldex` where a consensus cell type was identified.
+The output table will contain one row for each combination of cell types in `PanglaoDB`, `BlueprintEncodeData` from `celldex`, and `SCimilarity` where a consensus cell type was identified.
 If the combination is not included in the reference file, then no consensus cell type is assigned and can be set to "Unknown".

 5. `04-assign-consensus-celltypes.R`: This script is used to grab the existing cell type annotations from the `colData` of an individual processed SCE object and assign the appropriate consensus cell type based on the `singler_celltype_ontology` (`BlueprintEncodeData`) and the `cellassign_celltype_ontology` (`PanglaoDB`).